SuperOfficeDocs/superoffice-docs/user-guide/en/settings/preferences/video-meetings/configure-video-meetings.md

 # Configure video meetings

 > [!NOTE]
-> To be able to send and receive e-mail invitations to video meetings (to/from external users), you must have configured your e-mail setup in SuperOffice CRM (user client) or use SuperOffice Mail Link.
+> To be able to send and receive email invitations to video meetings (to/from external users), you must have configured your email setup in SuperOffice CRM (user client) or use SuperOffice Mail Link.
 See [Email setup for video meetings][2].

 To select and configure outgoing video meetings: